 Hollydale Park project was funded by the Coca-Cola Foundation Metropolitan Grants Program.

-With Phase II funding from the California State Coastal Conservancy, and in alignment with the Hollydale Park Master Plan, Amigos de los Rios is removing large areas of grass for additional native habitat, constructing additional stormwater infrastructure, and planting more trees throughout the park.
+With Phase Two funding from the California State Coastal Conservancy, and in alignment with the Hollydale Regional Park Master Plan, Amigos De Los Rios removed large areas of grass for additional native habitat, constructing additional stormwater infrastructure, and planting more trees throughout the park.